duplicati/duplicati.github.io/getintouch/index.md

 #### Touch Points
   * To report issues with Duplicati 2.0 or support development, please [Visit us on Github](https://github.com/duplicati/duplicati)
-  * To ask for help, there is a [Diskussion Group](http://groups.google.com/group/duplicati)
+  * To ask for help, there is a [Discussion Group](http://groups.google.com/group/duplicati)
   * To keep up-to-date about what's going on, you can also follow us on [Facebook](http://www.facebook.com/pages/Duplicati/105118456272281) or [Google+](https://plus.google.com/105271984558189185842)
   * For very specific inquiries, you can send us an email to [Kenneth](mailto:kenneth@duplicati.com) or [René](mailto:rene@duplicati.com)